theQRL/test-zond/staking.md

 ## Generate a new dilithium staking address

-Modify the number of validators based on the balance the new address will have. *Each validator requires minimum 40000 quanta to stake.*
+Modify the number of validators (`--num-validators`) to suit your needs.
+Each validator requires minimum *40,000* quanta to stake.

 ```bash
 ./staking-deposit-cli new-seed --num-validators 1
 ```

-Please note down your Dilithium seed, and write only it to file.
+Please note down your Dilithium seed, and write only it to a file for the next step.
 Named `staking_wallet.seed` in the example below.

-### Import new address seed for public key
+### Import the new address seed for public key

 ```bash
 ./gzond-v0.1.0-linux-amd64 --datadir=gzonddata account import staking_wallet.seed